gfed53/ang-mongo-igdb/README.md

 ## What It Does

-This app allows the user to search for a particular game of interest, then be able to grab similar games based on user-specified criteria (restricting game platform, time period, etc.) as well as an internal algorithm I've created.
+This app allows the user to search for a particular game of interest, then grab similar games based on user-specified criteria (restricting game platform, time period, etc.) as well as an internal algorithm I've created.

 ## Project Structure

 I have the front and back end isolated in their own directories.
 This particular repo solely contains the front end portion of the app.
-As of now, the backend is in a completely different private repo, so note that `server-main` is not being utilized at all at this time.
-I plan to move the actual backend into server-main in the future when deploying.
+The back end is in a completely different [repo](https://github.com/gfed53/ang-mongo-igdb-be).

 ## Setup (Local)